Addiction to Cannabis

 For most people, rehab involves individual and family therapy to work on the dynamics that led to addiction.
 It also involves group therapy to build relationships and skills needed for life outside the rehab center.
 It also involves recreational therapies to help the newly sober addict develop interests in activities that can occupy their mind when they leave the center.

-After the initial skills are developed, case management takes an even more individual turn.
-Individual career goals are discussed and skills are developed.
-Community based resources are located in preparation for the re-entry into society.
+After the initial skills are developed, case management takes an even more personal turn.
+Individual career goals are discussed, and skills are developed.
+Community-based resources are located in preparation for the re-entry into society.

 Sober Living/Aftercare Programs

 Many rehab centers have a sober living program as an extension of their other programs.
-In sober living, the individual lives in the community, utilizes community-based support groups while continuing to work closely with their case manager and counselors.
+In sober living, the individual lives in the community utilize community-based support groups while continuing to work closely with their case manager and counselors.
 They must meet occupational, recreational and other goals as defined in their case plan.
 In some cases, they also continue to attend group counseling.

 In sober living, the newly sober person is eased back into the real world.
 They begin to taste the freedom they lost in a manner that is controlled just enough.
-They agree to a variety of safe guards that keep them, as well as other residents, safe.
-When the program is complete, the goal is for them to feel good enough to completely re-enter the world with the confidence they formerly lacked.
+They agree to a variety of safeguards that keep them, as well as other residents, safe.
+When the program is complete, the goal is for them to feel good enough to ultimately re-enter the world with the confidence they formerly lacked during their cannabis abuse.

 Other programs for marijuana addiction include outpatient, partial hospitalization and inpatient detox programs.
-Outpatient rehab includes living at home while receiving community-based therapy, support groups and other services.
+Outpatient rehab comprises living at home while receiving community-based therapy, support groups, and other services.
 Partial hospitalization involves going to a center for day services and then sleeping at home.
-Inpatient detox programs are typically very short term programs that just help the patient detoxify from the drugs but do not address the social issues.
+Inpatient detox programs are typically very short-term programs that just help the patient detoxify from the drugs but do not address the social issues.

-All of these programs are less complete and lead to a lower success rate than inpatient rehab.
-These programs have a lower degree of accountability and higher relapse rate.
-They also do not provide the holistic support that is necessary for long term sobriety.
+All of these programs can lead to a lower success rate than inpatient rehab.
+These programs have a lesser degree of accountability and higher relapse rate.
+They also do not provide the holistic support that is necessary for long-term sobriety.

-The good news is that inpatient programs exist.
-If you, or someone you love, is struggling with cannabis abuse, reach out.
-Help is available to lift you out of the hole you are in.
+The good news is that inpatient programs are available all across the U.S. If you, or someone you love, is struggling with cannabis abuse, reach out.
+Help is available to help you get back on your feet.